mansstiv/System-Programming/README.md

 3. Rea d Black Trees

 ### Why these structures?
-Due to the big amount of patient records entries, hash tables and red black trees can secure a small time, complexity on performing specific queries.
+Due to the big amount of patient records entries, hash tables and red black trees can secure a small time complexity on performing specific queries.

 ### How to run..
 There is a makefile that responds to the following commands: